 | Pilot Examiners | Assessing UK-based pilots | UK Civil Aviation Authority orgs |

-PPE visa requirements include: a formal written invitation from a UK-based organisation, proof you are an expert in your profession, the engagement must relate to your area of expertise, you must be at least 18 years old, you must have sufficient funds to support yourself, and you must intend to leave the UK after your visit.
+PPE visa requirements include: a formal written invitation from a UK-based organisation, proof you are an expert in your profession, the engagement must relate directly to your area of expertise and full-time occupation, you must be at least 18, sufficient funds to support yourself, and intent to leave the UK after your visit.
 The paid engagement must be completed within 30 days of arrival.

 - Written Invitation: Must have a formal invitation from a UK-based organisation or client for a pre-arranged engagement